 Lemon Verbena - thought to increase feelings of love.

-Licorice - multiple herbal tea benefits; reduces pain of ulcers, can relieve menopausal symptoms, helps break up congestion due to colds, sooths sore, hoarse throats, reduces pain and stiffness from arthritis, may help retard growth of certain tumors, and is used to treat heptatitis B.
+Licorice - multiple herbal tea benefits; reduces pain of ulcers, can relieve menopausal symptoms, helps break up congestion due to colds, soothes sore, hoarse throats, reduces pain and stiffness from arthritis, may help retard growth of certain tumors, and is used to treat hepatitis B.

 Linden flowers (Basswood) - old-fashioned remedy to make one perspire, and cleanse out the kidneys, bladder and stomach; valuable for coughs and hoarseness, sore throat (gargle), and also epilepsy and headaches.

 Malva - young leaves of this ornamental flowering plant can be eaten like lettuce.
 (Found in MyMiracleTea)

 Marjoram - a good tonic, especially effective when combined with camomile and gentian, good for sour stomach, and deals with loss of appetite, cough, spleen and eruptive diseases, also good for poisonous insect bites, snake bites, jaundice, and toothache.